 Perhaps more fear is arising- “if I surrendered being the power source to my children what would happen – anarchy in da house!!??”

-Perhaps your saying to yourself – “I was smacked and punished and I turned out ok” – Ok?
-Are you happy with “ok” – for your children? and did you really?
+Perhaps you’re saying to yourself – “I was smacked and punished and I turned out ok” – Ok?
+Are you happy with “ok” – for your children?
+And did you really?
 Do you suffer addictions, do you have any relationship issues?
-Do you have deep, connected, intimate, authentic relationships or are they just ok?, Do you work in a job that you love?
+Do you have deep, connected, intimate, authentic relationships or are they just ok?
+Do you work in a job that you love?
 Or are you just going to work because you HAVE to?

 I believe we need to urgently change the way we parent our children.

 We need to sort out our own crap – when your child annoys you, you become frustrated, you get angry, you lash out, you yell – this is ALL YOURS, there are clues to what you need to heal there, we need to become more conscious of our own behaviour (that which we ask our children to do every single day, but how do we feel we exempt from doing the same??), we need to shift our mindset away from fear and control.

 The alternative is not giving the child full power.
 This is what people automatically assume about peaceful, mindful parenting.